Steiner-254/aws-reStart/Week 3/Day1.md

 - There are many types of Linux shells available. `Bash` is one of them, and this section discusses it further.
 - Bash is the default shell in Linux.
 - It offers an efficient environment for interacting with the operating system and scripting.
+- `Bash` is a programming language for running commands.
+Bash is the default shell in Linux operating systems.
+It is widely used, so some familiarity with Bash is expected in many systems or development roles.
+-